mwinokan/HIPPO/docs/source/index.rst

 Compound
 --------

 A :class:`.Compound` represents a ligand/small molecule with stereochemistry removed and no atomic coordinates.
 I.e. it represents the chemical structure.
 It's name is always an InChiKey.
-If a compound is an elaboration it can have a :meth:`.Compound.base` property which is another :class:`.Compound`. :class:`.Compound` objects are target-agnostic and can be linked to any number of catalogue entries (:class:`.Quote`) or synthetic pathways (:class:`.Reaction`).
+If a compound is an elaboration it can have a :meth:`.Compound.scaffold` property which is another :class:`.Compound`. :class:`.Compound` objects are target-agnostic and can be linked to any number of catalogue entries (:class:`.Quote`) or synthetic pathways (:class:`.Reaction`).

 Pose
 ----